Best free software for students 2023

 It includes many features which are usually only available with expensive software.
 For example, it lets you use multiple layering for rich photo composition.

-Fotor has pretty basic features but it's really easy to use.
+Fotor has pretty basic features but it's easy to use.
 It's all geared up to make photo editing as quick and simple as possible.

 It has a number of one-tap editing features, meaning even beginners to photo editing can transform their pictures in just a few seconds.